bhuvanesh-sudo/capstone-blockchain/README.md

 - Start the local server and open the page in a browser.
 - Click Login or Sign Up (in the top-left of the main card) and create an account.
-- Enter `LOT-1001` or `LOT-2002` and click Lookup to view a demo product and IoT logs.
+- Enter `LOT-1001` or `LOT-2002` and click Lookup to view a demo product, IoT logs, and a contextual product image.
 - Click Generate QR, Simulate IoT Log, and "I'm a Consumer — Scan" to award points and update the leaderboard.
 - If `API_BASE_URL` is configured, leaderboard entries are POSTed to the remote API; otherwise they are saved in `localStorage`.